 Here are some of the common questions about liquid net worth.

 A liquid asset is one you can sell and receive payment on the same day or within a few days.
-For instance, it can take several days to transfer funds after selling an asset.
+For instance, transferring funds after selling an asset can take several days.

 Some examples of liquid assets include: